yaraburvin/mark-nodejs-proj--digipet-backend/README.md

 Let's look at how we're testing "walking a digipet".

+Before you attempt this section, you should experiment with walking your digipet through Postman and the `/digipet/walk` endpoint.

-The desired behaviour of walking a digipet is:
+The desired behaviour of walking a digipet (which you should be able to observe) is:

 1. If we have a digipet, we should be able to walk our digipet through the `/digipet/walk` endpoint
    1. _Data change_: Walking a digipet should increase its happiness by `10` and decrease its nutrition by `5` (to model needing to replenish energy)